walkerle/phase-1-pinball-world/README.md

 ## Challenge #2
-When the page loads, show the `image`, `name`, and `high_score` properties of the the **first** game in the array returned from your fetch.
+When the page loads, make a GET request to `http://localhost:3000/games/1` and show the `image`, `name`, and `high_score` properties of the game object returned from your fetch.

 ## Challenge #3
+The user should be able to enter a high score in the form on the right side and have it show that value for "high score".
+*The value of the high score does not need to persist.*

+## Bonus Challenge

 When the user clicks on one of the games in the list, display all the details of that game.

-## Challenge #4
-The user should be able to enter a high score in the form on the right side and have it show that value for "high score".

-*The value of the high score does not need to persist between refreshes, but should save state when switching between games.*